xenit-eu/enterprise-conventions-gradle-plugin/README.md

 #### Defining your own rules

 You are free to declare additional spotless steps in the projects' build.gradle.
-However, spotless rejects duplicate steps, so you have to make sure there are no conflicts with the conventions' steps.
+Re-configuring a step is not possible, you will need to take full ownership of the whole spotless configuration if you want to do that.

 ```
 Multiple steps with name 'removeUnusedImports' for spotless format 'java'